andrew-edwards/empirical-dyn-mod/README.md

 Then **git add <filename>** to confirm that's the one you want (that step is not completely obvious), then **git com "..."** as usual.
 See <https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/>

 Generally we try and work on different files so that there are no conflicts when we merge.

+I've purposefully glossed over a few technical things to get you started, and haven't fully explained why things are done.
+When I started our I tried to read up about GitHub a bit, but it can be very technically described (requiring a strong computer science background) so not overly helpful, with lots of references to other 'version control systems' that you never used in the first place.

+A readable introduction to the general ideas of 'version control' is the manuscript <a href="https://arxiv.org/abs/1609.00037">Good Enough Practices in Scientific Computing</a> (thanks to Carrie for passing this on).

+###Simple example

+Maybe worth giving a simple example....